Chair: David Warner, National Renewable Energy Laboratory

 Marc Roper, CEO/Sovereign Modular

-Marc has nearly two decades of experience in the renewable energy industry.
-He currently serves as Vice President of Sales and Marketing for Tioga Energy, a solar PPA provider based in California.
-Prior to joining Tioga, Marc led the sales, marketing, and external affairs for Turner Renewable Energy, a leading US solar power systems integrator (acquired by First Solar in 2007).
-Prior to that, he was vice president and board member for photovoltaic manufacturer SCHOTT Solar, responsible for the company’s sales and marketing activities and turnkey projects operations in North and South America.
-Marc also managed residential market development for photovoltaic manufacturer AstroPower (now a part of GE Energy), and headed up renewable energy programs for the State of Colorado’s energy office.
-Marc received a Masters of Civil Engineering with focus on renewable energy and building systems design, a B.S. in Engineering Physics, and a B.A. in Music from the University of Colorado in Boulder, CO.
+Marc has more than 20 years of experience in the renewable energy industry, and has been active in California’s solar electric market since 1999.
+Before joining Sovereign Modular, Marc served as EVP for solar PPA provider Tioga Energy, where he led sales, marketing, and project financing activities for the company and successfully developed more than 100 solar PPA projects around the US.
+He held executive positions at Turner Renewable Energy, a leading solar power systems integrator (acquired by First Solar in 2007), and photovoltaic manufacturer SCHOTT Solar, where he was responsible for the company’s sales and marketing activities and turnkey projects operations in North and South America.
+Marc also managed residential markets for PV manufacturer AstroPower (acquired by GE Energy in 2004), and headed up renewable energy programs for the State of Colorado’s energy office.
+He earned an MS Civil Engineering, a BS in Engineering Physics, and a BA in Music from the University of Colorado.
+Marc has served on the boards of the Solar Energy Industries Association (SEIA), North American Board of Certified Energy Practitioners (NABCEP), and the Solar Rating and Certification Corporation (SRCC).

 President, Chief Operating Officer Jane Weissman